 3. Time management

-The scanning, which should not be facile, need to be turned to automation.
-This can help reduce the workforce and the teams’ time.
+The scanning, which should not be facile, needs to be turned to automation.
+This can help reduce the workload and the human hours required.

 How does Automated Vulnerability Scanning Works?